-A focal point of my work as a psychotherapist is providing safe and compassionate psychotherapy services to the Gay, Lesbian, Bisexual, Transgender, Queer, and Questioning communities, and to their allies.
-Even in San Francisco, this can be a challenge.
+A focal point of my work as a psychotherapist is providing safe, competent, and compassionate psychotherapy services to the Gay, Lesbian, Bisexual, Transgender, Queer, and Questioning communities, and to their allies.
 Whether you are going to therapy to talk specifically about your sexual orientation or gender identity, or to talk about something completely unrelated, you should make sure that you are working with a therapist who understands this important component of your life.
-Even here in the San Francisco Bay Area, there are, unfortunately, therapists who may just be “winging it,” at best, when it comes to this topic.
-At the same time, don’t be put off by a therapist who asks you questions about YOUR experience of your sexual orientation and/or gender identity.
-Just like every topic in psychotherapy, your therapist might use his or her own experience as a foundation, but your experience may differ.
+Unfortunately, there are many therapists who may just be “winging it,” at best, when it comes to this topic.

 Here are some of the topics that come up when I work with the LGBTQQ communities.
-This list includes issues I typically see in my private practice, as well as some of the issues I have worked with as a supervisor for Pacific Center and Queer Life Space, two Bay Area agencies that focus on services to the LGBTQQ communities.
-Obviously, there is considerable overlap, but some of the more common topics include:
+This list includes issues I typically see in my private practice, as well as some of the issues I have worked with as a supervisor for Pacific Center and Queer Life Space, two San Francisco Bay Area agencies that focus on services to the LGBTQQ communities.
+By the way, I am using the word “communities” intentionally.
+For political purposes and to represent inclusivity, community is the appropriate word; however, when we are talking about individual psychological factors, there are both similarities and differences to consider, thus my preference of the plural, communities, to reflect that reality.

 relationship difficulties, monogamy, finding someone who is interested in a long-term relationship, coming out, dealing with family.

-feeling excluded from both the straight world and gay/lesbian world, coming out, finding community, meeting a partner.
+feeling excluded from both the straight world and gay/lesbian world and dealing with the resulting bias, coming out, finding community, meeting a partner.

 Transgender and Gender Identity: